ogrisel/parallel_ml_tutorial/README.md

 ## Target audience

-This tutorial targets developers with a prior experience with scikit-learn and machine learning concepts in general.
+This tutorial targets developers with some experience with scikit-learn and machine learning concepts in general.

 It is recommended to first go through one of the tutorials hosted at